 Why do we do economics the way we do?
 How did we get here?
 We have all heard the names of Adam Smith, Karl Marx, John Maynard Keynes and Friedrich Hayek, but what did they really say, think, and do?

-The Institute is organized in a two week module aimed at PhD students in economics programs.
-There is a competitive application procedure and successful candidates will be provided with free on campus housing.
+There is a competitive application procedure and successful candidates will be provided with complimentary on campus housing and a travel stipend.

 Please take a look at past Summer Institute programs to get an idea of topics covered and faculty featured.